KacemHamza97/Milestone3/README.md

 kept in main memory only.
 This is intended for unit testing.

 ### Steps for setting up the Claudera VM:
+prestep for linux users: fixing problem of the ......
 1- Change the keyboard layout by running the command: ... <br>
 2- Mount a shared folder so that we can easily share data between the host machine, and the virtual machine: link ....<br>
 3- Open a terminal. we’ll need a more modern Python version and some extra modules.<br>